Introduction

 - Invoices and advance ship notices

-Here is the list of logistics chain operations that use EDI in shipping industry.
-In other words, this is how the data will flow in a normal day-to-day operation in the shipping industry,
+Here is the list of logistics chain operations that use EDI in the logistics industry.
+In other words, this is how the data will flow in a normal day-to-day operation in the logistics industry,

 - Exporters